simonw/datasette/docs/internals.rst

 This method lets you read plugin configuration values that were set in ``metadata.json``.
 See :ref:`writing_plugins_configuration` for full details of how this method should be used.

+The return value will be the value from the configuration file - usually a dictionary.

+If the plugin is not configured the return value will be ``None``.

 .. _datasette_render_template:

 await .render_template(template, context=None, request=None)